 With Metsähallitus' angling permit for Northern Ostrobothnia and Kainuu you can fish using a fly or a lure in the state-owned waters in Northern Ostrobothnia and Kainuu.
 The permit area contains approximately 115 000 hectares of lake and pond waters and over 600 kilometres of river and stream waters.
-However, the angling permit does not grant the right to fish in private waters (e.g., waters owned by joint ownership associations), Metsähallitus' other angling destinations (former recreational fishing destinations), public water areas of lakes, joint permit areas, rental waters with full fishing rights or in specialty waters.

 One of the benefits of Metsähallitus' angling permit is that it covers the entire family and it allows you to troll using multiple rods (up to 8 rods).
 The angling permit for Northern Ostrobothnia and Kainuu grants anglers the right to fish even in the state-owned waters containing rapids and running sections with migratory fish stocks that are not included in the national fisheries management fee.

-Metsähallitus' fishing licences may also be purchased by phone.
+Metsähallitus' fishing permits may also be purchased by phone.
 The service is open on

 weekdays from 9 AM to 3 PM.